 y-series are phase-lagged by radians and radians respectively.
 You can think of

 y-series as the noise-corrupted output of a linear system with input

 x.
 Set the random number generator to the default settings for reproducible results.

-To prevent obtaining a magnitude-squared coherence estimate, which is identically 1 for all frequencies, you must use an averaged MSC estimator.
+To prevent obtaining a magnitude-squared coherence estimate that is identically 1 for all frequencies, you must use an averaged coherence estimator.
 Both Welch's overlapped segment averaging (WOSA) and mulitaper techniques are appropriate.

 mscohere implements a WOSA estimator.